jcbyts/website/src/lib/home.md

   import LatestPublications from "../components/LatestPublications.svelte";
 </script>

-### The Active Vision and Neural Computation Lab opens
+### The Active Vision and Neural Computation Lab

-My lab will be opening at the [Herbert Wertheim School of Optometry and Vision Science](https://optometry.berkeley.edu/) at UC Berkeley in July 2022 and will be recruiting at all levels soon.
-If you're interested in working together, shoot me an [email](mailto:yates@berkeley.edu) (more below).
+My lab is recruiting PhD students and postdocs.
+If you're interested in working together, shoot me an [email](mailto:yates@berkeley.edu).
+Open positions and projects are [listed below](#open-positions-and-pre-requisites).

-Research in the lab will be broadly focused on how primate brains extract information about the world using vision.
+Research in the lab is broadly focused on how primate brains extract information about the world using vision during natural behavior.

 **Why vision?**